freeverseio/LAOS-roadmap/README.md

 Depending on maturity of different components in the ecosystem, this milestone may also include the governance / runtime changes of the evoChains to be triggered from the ownership chain.

-- [ownChain] remove sudo pallet
+- [OwnChain] remove sudo pallet
 - stable release of LAOS ownership node
 - stable release of LAOS evolution node
 - stable release of ERC721 node
 - stable release of the bridge

 ### Deliverable 4:
 This deliverable will focus on the generation of proofs of existence for the metadata of the assets evolved in evoChains.
-Anyone with access to evoChain data will be able to generate such proofs and verify them on-chain in the ownership chain.
+Anyone with access to EvoChain data will be able to generate such proofs and verify them on-chain in the ownership chain.

-- [evoChain] generate proof of existence of assets metadata
+- [EvoChain] generate proof of existence of assets metadata
-- [ownChain] verify proof of existence of assets metadata
+- [OwnChain] verify proof of existence of assets metadata

 ---